 Both tax-approved and unapproved share incentive schemes remain very popular ways for employers to recruit, retain and motivate their staff.
 Where an individual acquires shares in their employing company and pays less than market value for them an income tax charge is likely to arise.
 Although the award of share options may not have immediate tax consequences, in order to obtain favourable tax treatment the option exercise price must not be set materially below market value.

 As a result, it will often be necessary to agree the value of unquoted shares with HMRC in connection with employee incentive arrangements such as share awards or the grant of EMI or other tax-approved options to managers and other staff.

 There are different types of unapproved scheme with numerous variations, and often these are intended to allow employees to acquire shares cheaply without incurring an upfront tax charge.
 They may involve complicated capital rights, growth shares, put options or some form of joint ownership and may also use shares with a miniscule nominal value of less than a penny.

 Particularly where an exit is a short or medium term objective, the risk is that HMRC will see much more value in the shares than was anticipated when the scheme was being designed.
 If so, both employers and employees could find themselves facing a large retrospective tax liability should HMRC consider that the price paid for their shares was below market value when they were acquired.

 There is generally less at stake on tax-approved schemes involving unquoted shares, such as CSOP, SAYE or EMI, and these give fewer problems.
 However, it will usually still be necessary to agree market value with HMRC.

 We are able to give reliable valuation advice to assist in a wide variety of employee share incentive situations including the following:

-- acquisition of shares by employees
+- direct awards of shares to employees

 - awards under phantom or virtual share schemes

-- tax approved option schemes such as EMI, CSOP etc
+- tax-approved option schemes such as EMI, CSOP etc.

 - performance related share awards and long term incentive plans